Key Takeaways

 Deployment frequency goes up.
 Teams releasing quarterly can get to monthly or weekly.
 Mean time to recovery drops, because modern architectures isolate failures rather than let them cascade.
 The proportion of engineering time going to maintenance decreases as technical debt gets paid down, freeing capacity for work that actually moves the business forward.

-A team that can release in weeks instead of quarters gives the business a fundamentally different ability to respond to market conditions and customer feedback.
+A team that can release in weeks instead of quarters gives you a fundamentally different ability to respond to market conditions and customer feedback.
 That's not an IT metric.
 That's a competitive one.

 What Changes for the Business